-Our work is related to Hubmer and Restrepo (2022), who present a model featuring heterogeneous firms with fixed costs of automating tasks in the spirit of Zeira (1998) and Acemoglu and Restrepo (2018).
-They focus on the role of automation in driving the observed decline in the labor share.
+Our work is closely related to Hubmer and Restrepo (2022), who present a model featuring heterogeneous firms with fixed costs of automating tasks.
+Their focus is on the role of automation in driving the observed decline in the labor share.
 A decline in capital prices reduces the aggregate labor share because large firms automate more tasks, while the median firm continues to operate a labor-intensive technology with a rising labor share.
-The uneven use of automation technologies also generates an endogenous rise in sales concentration, as in our model.

-Our study is complementary to theirs: we focus on the relation between automation and industry concentration.
-We document evidence that the rise in automation in the past two decades has contributed to the rise of superstar firms in the United States, and it raises sales concentration more than it does employment concentration.
-We also present a calibrated quantitative model that correctly predicts the highly skewed usage of automation technology toward a few superstar firms, in line with the firm-level evidence documented by Zolas et al. (2020) using Census data.
-To our knowledge, no other studies in the literature have confronted their models to the observed cross-sectional distribution of the highly uneven usage of automation technology.
+Although our model's implications for the relation between automation and the labor share align with those found by them, our study, in contrast, focuses on how automation drives industry concentration.
+Moreover, a key contribution of our work is that our quantitative model successfully generates the highly skewed distribution of automation usage toward a few superstar firms observed in the U.S. firm-level data.
+To our knowledge, no other models in the literature have been able to replicate the observed distribution of automation usage across firms.

-Our work contributes to the growing literature on the implications of automation for the labor market and income distribution.
+More broadly, our work contributes to the burgeoning literature on automation and labor markets.
 Automation has important implications for employment, wages, and labor productivity (Acemoglu and Restrepo, 2018, 2020; Arnoud, 2018; Aghion et al., 2021; Graetz and Michaels, 2018; Leduc and Liu, 2019).
 Automation has also contributed to wage inequality by displacing routine jobs in middle-skill occupations (Autor, Levy and Murnane, 2003; Autor, Dorn and Hanson, 2013; Jaimovich and Siu, 2020; Prettner and Strulik, 2020).
 Empirical evidence suggests that, at the firm level, robot adoptions are associated with declines in the labor share (Autor and Salomons, 2018; Acemoglu, Lelarge and Restrepo, 2020).
-Our work suggests that automation has also important implications for the rise of superstar firms, and the increased use of automation technology raises sales concentration more than employment concentration.
+Our paper complements this literature by showing that automation also has important implications for the rise of superstar firms, and increases sales concentration more than employment concentration.